Cy

 Marie Carter

 Marie has been Governance Officer since June 2015.
-She is responsible for the day to day operation of the Board, providing it with advice on procedure and policy, organising and recording meetings and record keeping.
+She is responsible for the day-to-day operation of the Board, providing it with advice on procedure and policy, organising and recording meetings and record keeping.
 She also acts as Freedom of Information Officer for the College.
 Marie has worked at Coleg Gwent since 2008, previously in learner support and teaching roles.
-Prior to that she had a career in the Civil Service which included several years as Clerk to a Government advisory committee in London.
+Prior to that, she had a career in the Civil Service which included several years as Clerk to a Government advisory committee in London.